jns4u/RESTDemo/readme.rst

 ###################
-SMATSOCIAL BACKEND
+RESTDemo BackEnd
 ###################

 ALL API end point screenshots are enclosed in root document for review
 *******************
 Release Information
 *******************
-v0.0.1( Basic features as asked )
+v1.0.0( Basic features as asked )

 *******************